HackSoftware/Django-Styleguide/README.md

 Now, this can be extended & made to better suit your needs:

-1. We can have `ApplicationValidationError` and `ApplicationPermissionError`, as an additional hierarchy.
+1. You can have `ApplicationValidationError` and `ApplicationPermissionError`, as an additional hierarchy.
-1. We can reimplement DRF's default exception handler, instead of reusing it (copy-paste it & adjust to your needs).
+1. You can reimplement DRF's default exception handler, instead of reusing it (copy-paste it & adjust to your needs).

 **The general idea is - figure out what kind of error handling you need and then implement it accordingly.**